 Costs for Covered Brand Name Drugs

-Some Medicare beneficiaries do not sign up for any kind of prescription drug coverage during their Initial Enrollment Period because they already have this coverage through an employer or do not take medications that would warrant the additional coverage.
-However, if a senior goes without any kind of prescription drug coverage (Part C, Part D or other creditable coverage) for a continuous period of 63 days or more following their initial enrollment opportunity, then they will owe a late enrollment penalty that is based on their length of noncoverage.
-This penalty is incorporated into a senior’s premium payments once they enroll in a Medicare Part D program.
-Fortunately, most seniors who qualify for Extra Help do not have to pay the late enrolment penalty.
+Some Medicare beneficiaries do not sign up for any kind of prescription drug coverage during their Initial Enrollment Period because they already have this coverage through an employer or do not take medications that would warrant purchasing additional coverage.
+However, if a senior goes without any kind of prescription drug coverage (Part C, Part D or other creditable coverage) for a continuous period of 63 days or more at any time after their initial enrollment opportunity ends, then they will owe a Part D late enrollment penalty that is based on their length of non-coverage.
+This permanent penalty is incorporated into a senior’s premium payments once they enroll in a Medicare Part D program.
+Fortunately, most seniors who qualify for Extra Help do not have to pay the late enrollment penalty.

-If you think you or someone you love may be eligible for Extra Help with their prescription drugs, then it’s important to apply.
-Applying online at http://www.socialsecurity.gov/extrahelp is the easiest option.
+If you think you or someone you love may be eligible for Extra Help with their prescription drugs costs, then it’s important to apply.
+Applying online at www.SSA.gov/extrahelp is the easiest option.
 Medicare beneficiaries can also apply over the phone by calling 1-800-772-1213 or in person at a local Social Security office.
 Seniors who apply online also have the option to see if they are eligible for any Medicare Savings Programs that individual states offer to help with other Medicare costs.